 You can freeze it baked with the sauce already inside in a large freezer-proof dish.
 Freeze it up for 3 months.

 Thaw it first if it came from the freezer.
 Then, cover with foil and bake at 375 degrees Fahrenheit, just like how you would make it the first time.

 Remove the foil after 25 minutes to broil the surface until bubbly for another 10 to 15 minutes.

 - Choose a high-quality ricotta cheese that will have less moisture than those with gum in the ingredients.
 This is to ensure that the outcome will not be watery.

-- Make sure that the spinach is also dry.
+- In addition, make sure that the spinach is also dry.
 A salad spinner can help.
 And if there is still water, pat them dry with a towel.

-- Do not overcook the shells as they will continue to cook upon baking.
+- Remember – Do NOT overcook the shells as they will continue to cook upon baking.
 Aim for just al dente.

-- Use a piping bag to make it easier for you to fill the shells in.
+- Also, you can use a piping bag to make it easier for you to fill the shells in.